Culture vs. strategy – What’s more important

 Culture has to originate somewhere though.
 It doesn’t just happen.
 It is a leader’s responsibility to identify a cultural vision for the company, live and breathe it themselves, and then help to steer the rest of the company in the right direction.
 Culture comes directly from the behavior of the leaders, and it is their duty to involve and inspire the whole of the organization.

 The culture of a company relies on there being a clear set of values, strong leadership and a sense of transparency and honesty between the company and the public.
-These factors will be the ones that differentiate your company in times of austerity and increased competition.
+These factors will be the ones that differentiate a company in times of austerity and increased competition.

 Culture matters, enormously.
 Studies have shown again and again that there may be no more critical source of business success or failure than a company’s culture – it trumps strategy and leadership.
 That isn’t to say strategy doesn’t matter, but rather that the particular strategy a company employs will succeed only if it is supported by the appropriate cultural attributes.